BOLL7708/desbot/README.md

 4. Get an API key from [Google][googletts] and set it in `Config > Speech > Google Api Key`, to get TTS going as that is a very useful feature.
 5. Use the `Tools`  section of the editor to perform things like importing existing Twitch rewards, load data for Twitch users, load data for Steam games, connect to a Philips Hue hub, and more.

+## Additional tools
+* [Open Broadcaster Software][obs] - Streaming software, used to run the bot as a browser source.
+* [DB Browser for SQLite][sqlite] - SQLite database browser, useful for inspecting the database.

 [v6db]: https://github.com/BOLL7708/desbot/releases/tag/v6.607
 [v6migrate]: https://github.com/BOLL7708/desbot/releases/tag/v6.657
 [v7]: https://github.com/BOLL7708/desbot/releases/tag/v7.0.0